Marie-Thérèse-Charlotte Madame Royale 1696

 She died in October 1851, not long after the fifty-eighth anniversary of her mother's execution.
 The cause of death was pneumonia.
 In her will, Marie-Thérèse wrote:

 "Thank all Frenchmen who have remained attached to my family and to me, for the proofs of devotion that they have given us and for the sufferings they have endured for our sakes.
 I pray God to shower his blessings upon France that I have always loved, even in the time of my bitterest afflictions."
+On her gravestone, her title stated Queen Dowager of France.
+This owing to the fact that her husband was King Louis XIX for about twenty minutes.

-Some have speculated that the real Marie-Thérèse went into hiding in around 1795, after having been raped and becoming pregnant in prison, or possibly having suffered a mental breakdown.
+Controversy Some have speculated that the real Marie-Thérèse went into hiding in around 1795, after having been raped and becoming pregnant in prison, or possibly having suffered a mental breakdown.
 These speculations offer her half-sister Ernestine Lambriquet as the imposter who died in 1851.
 The real Marie-Thérèse, according to the speculations, died in 1837 in Eishausen near Hildburghausen in Germany.
 These theories are treated with great scepticism by most historians.
 In the first instance, Ernestine Lambriquet was probably not the princess's biological half-sister as neither Louis XVI or Marie-Antoinette ever produced an illegitimate child.
 Louis's only sexual partner was his queen, and all of Marie-Antoinette's pregnancies were a result of her marriage.
 Furthermore, the rumours surrounding Louis XVII were almost certainly false and there is no definite historical proof to suggest that the princess was hidden away after the Revolution.
-1901
+1704

-bullet Birth Notes:
+Birth Notes:

 Palace of Versailles

-Marie-Thérèse-Charlotte married Louis XIX King of France & Navarre, son of Charles X King of France and Marie-Thérèse de Savoie, in 1799.1897 (Louis XIX King of France & Navarre was born on 6 Aug 1775 1897 and died on 3 Jun 1844 1897.)
+Marie-Thérèse-Charlotte married Louis XIX King of France & Navarre, son of Charles X King of France and Marie-Thérèse de Savoie, in 1799.1700 (Louis XIX King of France & Navarre was born on 6 Aug 1775 1700 and died on 3 Jun 1844 1700.)